chris-minsik-son/SQL-Case-Studies-DWD/Case Study 2 - Pizza Runner/README.md

 - Average speed
 - Total number of pizzas

-5. If a Meat Lovers pizza was $12 and Vegetarian $10 fixed prices with no cost for extras and each runner is paid $0.30 per kilometre traveled \- how much money does Pizza Runner have left over after these deliveries?
+5. If a Meat Lovers pizza was $12 and Vegetarian $10 fixed prices with no cost for extras and each runner is paid $0.30 per kilometre traveled, how much money does Pizza Runner have left over after these deliveries?

 ## Solutions